codem1ner/codeminer/README.md

 Recommended resources for learning web development (based on bitter experience...)

 ##
 - [The Odin Project](https://www.theodinproject.com/) - an excellent starting point for anyone (I'm currently using it).
-My only minor gripe is that it references too many external resources from the outside, which can be distracing.
+Minor gripe: it references too many external resources from the outset, which can be distracting.
 - [W3Schools](https://www.w3schools.com/html/) is a superb resource point for those starting out in web development.
 - [Full Stack Open](https://fullstackopen.com/en/): just superb.
 Can't add anything.
 - [Interneting is Hard](https://www.internetingishard.com/)